-Access your bank and credit card accounts on a regular basis and look for unexpected charges or changes.
-Don’t ignore little charges or deposits $1.00 or less.
+Frequently check your accounts.
+Regularly examine your bank and credit card accounts for unexpected charges or changes.
+Don’t ignore small charges or deposits of $1 or less.
 Thieves do this to see if the account is live and if it is monitored before enacting a big hit.

+Monitor your credit report.
 Check your credit report for unexpected changes.
 If accounts that you are unaware of show up in the credit report, be sure to review them as possible fraudulent accounts created with your stolen information.

 Signs of Identity Theft

 About 10 million Americans have their personal information compromised each year.
 Know the signs of identity theft.
-SIGNS OF IDENTITY THEFT

 Report Identity Theft

 If someone has used your personal information to open new accounts, make purchases or get a tax refund, report it immediately to IdentityTheft.gov to create your Identity Theft Report and a personal recovery plan based on your situation.
-REPORT IDENTITY THEFT

 Find out more about the voluntary identity fraud protection services available to University employees and students.